Eligibility Requirements For TMEA Activities

 (d) Students beginning their fourth year of high school either must have earned a total of 15 credits which count toward state high school graduation credits, or a total of five credits which count toward high school graduation requirements must have been earned during the 12 months preceding the first day of the current school year.

-Article 6: Age Limits.
-A student may not participate after the end of the eighth semester following his first enrollment in the ninth grade.
+Article 7: Age Limits.
+A student may not participate after the end of the eighth semester following their first enrollment in the ninth grade.
 The eight semester, four-year rule may be waived under certain circumstances.

 Article 2: Removal.
 A student may be removed only by: (1) the audition process itself, (2) the TMEA Appeals Process, or (3) the student’s TMEA Active member director or member sponsor.